 - what's not working so well

-Any information you give us will be treated as confidential.
-It will not be shared with anyone else without your permission - other than in exceptional circumstances where the law says we must show it to someone else.
+Any information you give us will be treated as confidential and will not be shared with anyone else without your permission - other than in exceptional circumstances where the law says we must show it to someone else.

-The assessment considers a number of areas of your life, which include your current situation and what has lead you to your assessment:
+The assessment considers a number of areas of your life, which include your current situation and what has led you to your assessment:

 - your health